braedongough/init-cra/README.md

 ## How does this shit work?

-- clone project to your computer
+- clone project to your computer: `git clone git@github.com:braedongough/init-cra.git`

 - cd into project and run: `cp init-cra.sh /usr/local/bin/init-cra`